SumirSeth/knowledge-base/notes/project-ideas.md

 - [ ] - Wants to build a project that converts UIs into APIs for LLMs, enabling instruction-based interactions instead of traditional UI elements.
 They are considering making an app or platform for this concept.

+- [ ] - ai agent to help you write better prompts for other AIs.

   ---

 - [x] - tini no bs search engine